Assignation - 1988 72' BURGER Hunt Design Express Cruiser

 ProMariner 12-volt and Charles 24V battery chargers

-(2) 100-Amp Hubbell shore electrical cables with one connector in bow and two connectors aft, port and starboard
+(2) 100-Amp Hubbell shore electrical cables with one connector in port side and one connector starboard amidships

 Caterpillar instrumentation and engine alarms